-- Students who fail to complete HESI 1 remediation will not be permitted to take HESI 2, resulting in a grade of "F" for the course due to non-completion of course requirements. - Students who fail to achieve the benchmark score on HESI 2 (L1= 800, L2 & TADN = 850, L3 = 875), will be required to complete the remediation packets and Case Studies within the HESI system by the date set in the course calendar but no later than 1 week after the administration of HESI 2. - Failure to complete all of the assigned HESI remediation by the faculty-assigned date will result in failure of the course.
-A grade of "F" will be assigned regardless of average in the class Due to failure to complete course requirements. - If final course grades have been posted per MCC calendar, a grade of Incomplete ("I") will be assigned.
-Final numeric/letter grade will be assigned when remediation completion is verified. - If completion of remediation will occur after the deadline for re-admission applications, students remediating for HESI 2 will be expected to reapply to the program.
+- Completion of all remediation packets and case studies is required.
+Students who are required to take HESI 2 (did not achieve the benchmark on HESI 1) but fail to complete HESI 1 remediation will not be permitted to take HESI 2, resulting in a grade of "F" for the course due to non-completion of course requirements. - Students who would like to voluntarily take HESI 2 must - notify faculty within 24 hours of the HESI 1 score being entered into the grade book, - register for the test in the HESI portal, and - complete all required HESI 1 remediation (if remediation is not satisfactorily completed, the student will not be allowed to test). - All students (even those voluntarily taking the test) who fail to achieve the benchmark score on HESI 2, will be required to complete the remediation packets and Case Studies within the HESI system by the date set in the course calendar but no later than 1 week after the administration of HESI 2.

-HESI Remediation for Levels 1,2, TADN, and 3

-- All remediation packets must be opened and reviewed - It is highly recommended to set a timer and spend the suggested time in each packet - concentrating on those with longer timeframes, higher placement, and more information. - All assigned Case Studies in the HESI NGN system must be completed with a score of 80% on each. - Must first complete all remediation packets Before attempting case studies. - If 80% is not achieved on the first attempt, students must contact faculty advisor to review concepts. - Subsequent attempts on HESI Case Studies may be allowed by the NGN portal with permission from Faculty Advisor, Success Coach, or Program Director.
+- o If HESI 2 is required (either because of absence or Failure to achieve the benchmark score on HESI 1), failure to complete all of the assigned HESI remediation by the faculty-assigned date will result in failure of the course.
+A grade of "F" will be assigned regardless of the average in the class due to failure to complete course requirements. - If HESI 2 is required (either because of absence or failure to achieve the benchmark on HESI 1) and final course grades have been posted per the MCC calendar, a grade of Incomplete ("I") will be assigned.
+The final numeric/letter grade will be assigned when remediation completion is verified. - If completion of remediation will occur after the deadline for re-admission applications, students required to take and remediate HESI 2 will be expected to reapply to the program. - HESI Remediation for Levels 1,2, TADN, and 3 (For anyone taking HESI 2 or those required to remediation after HESI 2) - All remediation packets must be opened and reviewed - It is highly recommended to set a timer and spend the suggested time in each packet - concentrating on those with longer timeframes, higher placement, and more information. - It is not possible to walk away from the computer while completing remediation and achieve the timing expectations or meet the objectives of remediation.
+Active engagement is required (touching the mouse/trackpad/keyboard) to log time in the system.
+If the system senses your absence, the timer will revert to zero (0) minutes regardless of how long you have been logged into the system. - All assigned Case Studies in the HESI NGN system must be completed with a score of 80% on each. - First complete all remediation packets Before attempting case studies. - If 80% is not achieved on the first attempt, students must contact the faculty advisor to review concepts. - One subsequent attempt on HESI Case Studies may be allowed by the NGN portal with permission from Faculty Advisor, Success Coach, or Program Director.